-- 5.4 It is important to identify the person and/or organisation in charge of an investigation.
-Confusion or delay in the early stages will, at best, result in delayed investigative opportunities and loss of evidence.
-At worst, it may increase the danger to any crewmen held captive by the offenders, possibly resulting in avoidable loss of life or injury. - 5.5 Recognition should be given to the different national interests that may be involved in each case including: the flag state of the ship; country in whose territorial waters the attack took place; country of suspected origin of the perpetrators; country of nationality of persons on board; country of ownership of cargo; and country where the crime is committed.
-In cases of piracy and armed robbery against ships outside territorial waters, the flag State of the ship should take lead responsibility and in other cases of armed robbery the lead should be taken by the State in whose territorial waters the attack took place.
-In all cases it should be recognised that other States will have legitimate interests and therefore liaison and co-operation between them is vital to a successful investigation. - 5.6 It is important to involve relevant organizations (e.g. Interpol, ICC/International Maritime Bureau) at an early stage, where appropriate, to take account of the possibility that transnational organised crime may be involved. - 5.7 If in the course of the investigation there is an unavoidable need to change the investigators in charge a full debriefing should take place.
+- 5.4 It is important to identify the person and/or organization in charge of an investigation.
+Confusion or delay in the early stages will at best result in delayed investigative opportunities and loss of evidence.
+At worst, it may increase the danger to any crewmen held captive by the offenders, possibly resulting in avoidable loss of life or injury. - 5.5 Recognition should be given to the different national interests that may be involved in each case, including: flag State of the ship; country in whose territorial waters the attack took place; country of suspected origin of the perpetrators; country of nationality of persons on board; country of ownership of cargo; and country in which the crime was committed.
+In cases of piracy and armed robbery against ships outside territorial waters, the flag State of the ship should take lead responsibility, and in other cases of armed robbery the lead should be taken by the State in whose territorial waters the attack took place.
+In all cases it should be recognised that other States will have legitimate interests, and therefore liaison and co-operation between them is vital to a successful investigation. - 5.6 It is important to involve relevant organizations (e.g. Interpol, ICC/International Maritime Bureau) at an early stage, where appropriate, in order to take account of the possibility that transnational organized crime may be involved. - 5.7 If in the course of the investigation there is an unavoidable need to change the investigators in charge, a full debriefing should take place.